Itinerary: Park of the Monsters in Bomarzo, Castiglione in Teverina, Civita di Bagnoregio

 In fact, inside this huge park, you will find many startling statues of gigantic shapes such as giant animals, sirens, Roman goddesses, Homeric heroes beyond the funeral mausoleum of his deceased wife.
 It is a Manieristic monumental complex, a beautiful garden where among the natural vegetation the above mentioned large sculptures and buildings are hidden.
 Today it is private property, and one of the major tourist attractions of the area.

 Wine Museum Castiglione in Teverina (pic n°6)

 Leaving the park, go ahead in the direction of Castiglione in Teverina.
 Here, you can visit an interesting museum of wine.
-Tools, machinery, various objects and many photos are displayed, all related to wine production.
-You can take part of a guided tour right at the museum.
+Tools, machinery, various objects, and many photos are displayed, all related to wine production.
+You can take part in a guided tour right at the museum.

 Civita di Bagnoregio (pic n°1 - 2 - 3)

-Now, follow the sign on the map bellow and reach Civita di Bagnoregio.
+Now, follow the sign and reach Civita di Bagnoregio.
 This village is listed among the "most beautiful villages" in Italy.
-Civita di Bagnoregio is famous for being called as the "dying city".
+Civita di Bagnoregio is famous for being called the "dying city".
 Due to the erosion of the hill and the surrounding valley in addition to some earthquakes occurred in the past, the village is at risk of collapsing.
 This is why it is called the "dying city".

 Today you can access the village by only one gate located at the end of the bridge.
 When inside the village, you will realize that it is such a beautiful hamlet, you may think it has just come out of a fairy tale!